andreaschari/transliterations/README.md

 We provide the transliterated queries in the Hugging Face Collection [here](https://huggingface.co/collections/andreaschari/sigir2025-lost-in-transliteration-680a15e761a763a3d7e04775).
 You can download the transliterated queries from there and place them in the `TRANSLITERATIONS_DIR` path.

-### Training BGE-m3
+### Fine-tuning the Models

+#### BGE-M3

-We provide both the model checkpoints and training triples on the Hugging Face Collection above, but if you want to produce your own training triples and BGE-m3 models, you can follow my instructions on this [repo](https://github.com/andreaschari/linguistic-transfer?tab=readme-ov-file#fine-tuning-the-models).
+You can use the `finetune_bgem3.sh` script to fine-tune the BGE-M3 model on the mMARCO dataset.
+The only requirement is setting the `output_dir` variable to the desired output directory and `train_data` to the path of the training JSONL file.
+(We provide our JSONL files in the Hugging Face Collection but if you want to create your own you can follow the steps in our other repo [here](https://github.com/andreaschari/linguistic-transfer).)

+#### mT5

+You can use the `finetune_mt5.py` script to fine-tune the mT5 model on the mMARCO dataset.

 ### Retrieval